 - Not take a referral fee "to be nice."

-- Work on listings that will never pay you anything close to reasonable compensation for the amount of work they are because you "feel bad for the person."
+- Work on listings that will never pay you anything close to reasonable compensation for the amount of work you do because you "feel bad for the person."

 - Take overpriced listings so that the sellers will like you.